theWinterDojer/BaseClean/README.md

 ## 🎯 What is BaseClean?

-BaseClean allows users to permanently remove unwanted tokens from their wallets by transferring them directly to a burn address (`0x000000000000000000000000000000000000dEaD`).
+BaseClean allows users to permanently remove unwanted tokens from their wallets by transferring them directly to the burn address (`0x000000000000000000000000000000000000dEaD`).

 ## ✨ Features